Mosquitobrain/CodeAITests/Calculator Prompts.md

 NOTES: Decided to add handling for dividing by zero.
 Also seeing if it can do *any* normal text handling.
 Appears not though.
 3: Add error handling for all possible invalid inputs.
 NOTES: Casting a very wide net.
 Seeing if it can recognize that it will error if you multiply by zero (It doesn't) [IT DIDN'T CHANGE THE CODE]
+4: Multiplying by zero produces an error.
+Fix it.
+ValueError: invalid literal for int() with base 10: 'multiply'
+NOTES: Being direct with it seems to work.